LePetitJayJay/Victoria-2-Anime-Mod/README.md

 5. If you wish to return to default flags, delete the flags folder on Documents if you want to reset the flag cache.

-6. GFM Animega flags is NOT compatible with GFM Dynamic Nations submod (DN is dead in GFM btw)

-7. Hasen8930's big flag frames has been integrated to the leader part of the main mod and DoD version
+6. Hasen8930's big flag frames has been integrated to the leader part of the main mod and DoD version

-8. DoD and AoE versions are standalone, you only need to run the mod + the corresponding anime submod for these two, e.g. Divergences of Darkness + DoD Animega.
+7. DoD, AoE, and TGC versions are standalone, you only need to run the mod + the corresponding anime submod for these two, e.g. Divergences of Darkness + DoD Animega.

 9. New Anime Menu Screen is added